[REVEALED] Fruits And Vegetables That Start With K

 Although not a traditional vegetable, kelp is a type of seaweed that deserves mention.
 Rich in iodine, vitamins, and minerals, kelp is a staple in many Asian cuisines.
 It adds a unique umami flavor to dishes and is often used in soups, salads, and sushi.

-See also [REVEALED] German Foods That Start With N
+See also Cheeses That Start With F

 Common Themes